moiaune/moiaune.dev/content/posts/azure-device-flow-authentication-in-go.md

 5. Choose which directories are allowed to authenticate.
 In this example we're going to use the single tenant (first option)
 6. Click "Register"

-Now you have an application Azure.
+Now you have an application in Azure.
 By default all users in our organization has access to authenticate through our app, but the app does not have any permissions yet.
 For this example, we're going to give it permissions to "Azure Service Management" API, which means that users authenticated through our app can manage resources in Azure.

 NOTE: Take note of "Application (client) ID" and "Directory (tenant) ID".
 We're going to need those later when setting up our Go CLI.